lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Grid/README.md

 ## Item Alignment

 The `alignmentX` and `alignmentY` props are used to control the alignment of items within the `Grid` container.
-The available values for these properties can be found in our [alignment dictionary][alignment-dictionary].
+The available values for these properties can be found in our [alignment dictionary][dictionary-alignment].

 `alignmentX`: Manages horizontal alignment, allowing you to position items to the left, center, or right of the container.
 It can also be configured with responsive values for different breakpoints.
 `alignmentY`: Manages vertical alignment, enabling you to position items at the top, center, or bottom of the container.
 It supports responsive values for various breakpoints as well.